How to get started with FreeAgent

 The Projects feature in FreeAgent can be used if you undertake large pieces of work for a customer.
 It allows you to see everything relating to a particular project - including invoices, estimates, expenses, tasks and tracked time - in the same place.
 If you’ve been using Basecamp to manage your projects, you can import your Basecamp project data into FreeAgent.

 If you spend money on your business using personal funds, you would enter these costs as out-of-pocket expenses.
 You can record your out-of-pocket expenses on the go using the FreeAgent mobile app.
-If the business then reimburses you for costs that you paid for personally, please see this article.
+If the business then reimburses you for costs that you paid for personally, find out how to explain an expense repayment.

 Radar is a FreeAgent feature that contains an ‘Admin To-Do List’ and provides a feed containing tailored Insights into your business’s performance and information on any new features or product updates.